mhofherr/TaskPaperManager/README.rst

 Python versions
 ---------------

 TPM is developed on Python 2.7.
-Support for Python 3.4 is in the queue.
+It is tested on python 3.4 as well.

 Future features
 ---------------

--  Full support for Python 3.4
 -  support pgp/mime for sending encrypted emails (to support encrypted html emails)
 -  provide a pypi package